huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-request.md

 ::: warning Expect these files on your local computer

-A successful opening of the 7z-file file should include two (2) files:
+A successful opening of the 7z-file file should include two (2) files related to HUNT Workbench setup:

 * `<labname>-<your-username>.p12` - your TLS certificate.
 * `<labname>-<your-username>.mobileconfig` - your OS X and MacOS configuration file.